 In fact, it has fallen out of the common vocabulary.

-Some younger people, especially kids, are totally unfamiliar with the manga series and the context of omae wa mou shindeiru.
-So, it survives among manga and anime fans as well as middle-aged people.
+Some younger people, especially kids, are totally unfamiliar with the manga series and the context of “omae wa mou shindeiru”.
+So, it’s only known among manga and anime fans, as well as middle-aged people.

-However, when you are in a younger crowd, avoid using the phrase because if people aren’t familiar with it, as they consider it offensive.
+However, when you’re in a younger crowd, avoid using the phrase because if people aren’t familiar with it, they’ll find it offensive!

-This drink is akin to vodka, but it can be distilled from all kinds of prime materials, including barley, rice, buckwheat, or sweet potato.
+These days, “omae wa mou shindeiru” is a type of Japanese distilled alcohol called shochu, which is similar to sake.
+This drink is also similar to vodka, but it can be distilled from all kinds of prime materials, including barley, rice, buckwheat, or sweet potato.